Over 3 million people in the United States are involved in a car accident every year. Many of these accidents involve a collision with a truck.

 Here are the steps you should follow to ensure that you receive proper medical treatment and compensation for damages.

-1. Asses the Conditions of all Parties Involved
+1. Assess the condition of all parties

 If you are able to, do a thorough assessment of the state of everyone involved in the accident including your own safety.
 Check to see if anyone is injured and needs medical assistance right away.
 However, do not touch injured parties to avoid causing any further injury.